HegrJan/BlindGD77/docs/readme.txt

 7. We now include Doug Lee's updated JAWS scripts for the CPS software in the root folder of this archive.
 This installer is called jfw_dmr.exe.
 It will install scripts which work with both the AccessibleGD77CPS and OpenGD77CPS software.
 These scripts work with JAWS 17.0 or later.
 Once installed, you can read  the script help file by pressing JAWSKey+f1 twice quickly from the CPS software.
 8. Changed boot melody  to same as Acknowledgement beep, i.e. three rising tones.
 9. You can now sort channels by name, codeplug order or frequency, and contacts are sorted by name.
 9.1.
-From the channel screen, choose Reorder from the Orange button quick menu, then, as well as arrows allowing you to move channels around (existing functionality), the following keys will do the following functions:
+From the channel screen, choose Reorder from the Orange button quick menu, then, as well as arrows allowing you to move channels around (existing functionality), the following keys will do the following functions (and automatically exit the reorder mode when complete):
 9.1.1.
 Long hold * will sort the channels in the current zone by Name.
 9.1.2.
 Long hold 0 will sort the channels in the current zone as they appear in the codeplug all channels order, 9.1.3.
 Long hold # will sort the channels in the current zone by rx frequency.
 (Note once the sort has completed, the zone index is written back to the EPROM, so it is persistent.)